 - Offer just-in-time learning: Not everything your reps learn will be used all the time.
 To ensure that knowledge isn’t lost, offer just-in-time learning via your enablement platform so reps can access training when they need it.

 Have you been experimenting with new sales meeting formats since the pandemic?
 There has never been a better time to get creative.
 Keep in mind, however, that although technology makes it easier to connect remotely and virtually, you run the risk of a virtual SKO that feels like a Zoom lecture or a hybrid event that leaves remote workers out to dry.
 Here’s how to get hybrid and virtual events right.

 Make virtual sessions interactive

-If sellers complete pre-work beforehand, you’re safe to abandon the lecture format in favour of something more interactive.
-Try a Socratic seminar or virtual breakout rooms to let sellers share takeaways and learn from each other –– mimicking more of a face-to-face exchange.
+If reps complete pre-work beforehand, you’re safe to abandon the lecture format in favor of something more interactive.
+Try a Socratic seminar or virtual breakout rooms to let reps share takeaways and learn from each other –– mimicking more of a face-to-face exchange.

 Call attendees in

 Virtual attendees can easily get buried under a few loud voices.
 So whether your event is all remote or hybrid, lean into calling on people to engage them in learning.
 But remember that your goal is not to punish anyone for being quiet; rather it’s to give them an opportunity to speak up and participate.